 In recent years I’ve met many CMOs and other senior leaders of marketing teams within some of the biggest known brands regardless of industry or location.
-Each seem to inquire about this one area.
-Governance.

 Why is A Governance Model Critical to Your Marketing Operation?